ogothe/ogothe.github.io/_posts/2015-4-06-Hypercubes.md

 [(0, 0, 0), (0, 0, 1), (0, 0, 2), (0, 1, 0), (0, 1, 1), (0, 1, 2), (0, 2, 0), (0, 2, 1), (0, 2, 2), (1, 0, 0), (1, 0, 1), (1, 0, 2), (1, 1, 0), (1, 1, 1), (1, 1, 2), (1, 2, 0), (1, 2, 1), (1, 2, 2), (2, 0, 0), (2, 0, 1), (2, 0, 2), (2, 1, 0), (2, 1, 1), (2, 1, 2), (2, 2, 0), (2, 2, 1), (2, 2, 2)]
 ```

 Now lets extend this idea into shells around the origin (0,0,...,0).
-In the previous example the origin was in the corner of the cube.
-We now want to move it to the center. we can do this by subtracting N//2 from each coordinate where N is the width of the shell the point is a part of.
-Additionaly we also want build the cube from the center incrementally.
+In the previous example, the origin was in the corner of the cube.
+We now want to move it to the center. we can do this by subtracting N//2 from each coordinate where N is the width of the shell that the particular point is a part of.
+Additionaly, we also want build the cube from the center incrementally.
 First we look at the origin which has a width of 1, the first shell has a width of 3 followed by a width of 5.
 We see that the width of the shells is givgen by _2*n+1_ where n is the shell number.
 Again, lets look at a cube of length _N_ in d dimensions.

 ```python